 Without the resources, experience, and knowledge of the claims process that the insurance company starts with, individual policyholders can accept far less than their claims are worth or make other mistakes that wreck their chances of recovery.
 This is why it is so important to seek help from an experienced attorney if you are unhappy with how your tornado insurance claim is being handled or feel that you are being treated unfairly.

-Understanding Time Limits for Property Damage Claims
+Understanding Time Limits for Property Damage Claims in Texas

 How long does a policyholder have to file an insurance claim for tornado damage?
 Although it’s a common question, it can be surprisingly difficult to answer.
 Find out more about the major factors that can affect time limits for filing a property damage claim.